 Length: 5 pages

-This resolution was introduced on October 22, 2013, in a previous session of Congress, but was not enacted.
+This resolution was introduced on October 22, 2013, in a previous session of Congress, but it did not receive a vote.

 Oct 22, 2013